Nimixx/QR-Code/README.md

 ### What I learned

 I learn something about Sass Nesting and Sass styleing.
+Also i learn mixins and variables.

 ```Sass
 .box {